yoyobara/beekDB/table_storage_protocol.md

 as for now, a table might have one of 3 types:
 - `INTEGER` - a signed whole number. of 4 bytes.
 - `REAL` - a real number of 8 bytes
-- `VARCHAR` - a string of pre-defined length.
+- `STRING` - a string of pre-defined length.

 an unknown length string is right now not implemented.